Course No. 389.166

 2. Vector spaces and linear algebra:

-Metrical spaces, groups, topological concepts, supremum and infimum, series, Cauchy series, vector spaces, linear combinations, linear independence, basis and dimension norms and normed vector spaces, inner vector products and inner product spaces, induced norms and Cauchy-Schwarz inequality, orthogonality, Hilbert and Banach spaces.
+Metrical spaces, groups, topological concepts, supremum and infimum, series, Cauchy series, vector spaces, linear combinations, linear independence, basis and dimension norms and normed vector spaces, inner vector products, inner product spaces, induced norms and Cauchy-Schwarz inequality, orthogonality, Hilbert and Banach spaces.

 3. Representation and approximation in vector spaces: